Dr. Mark is a veterinarian. He works mostly with dogs and exotic animals.

 Classifications of Eye Conditions

-A lot of causes of a red eye in dogs are treatable:
+Thankfully, a lot of causes of a red eye in dogs are treatable, but early identification and treatment are critical.

 If the exam and all of the testing are normal, your dog might be diagnosed with allergic conjunctivitis and sent home with an antibiotic/steroid cream.
 If he responds, you and the vet will need to find the source of his allergy, but it is very easy to treat if it becomes a problem.
 Don’t consider this a wasted trip—this is really the “best problem” your dog can have!

 Sometimes a dog's lashes will roll in and touch the eye.
 If this is the case, your dog can be treated with a cream to prevent infection, but eventually will need surgery to remove the eyelash and keep the eye from being constantly irritated.
 If the surgery is successful the eye will be fine and will no longer need any treatment.

 As long as the retina (the nerves at the back of the eye) is not damaged, the scratch can be treated with an antibiotic cream.
 Some scratches are severe and the eye will need to be sutured closed while it heals, but some of them get better with treatment.

 This is sometimes easy to deal with.
 The eye can be flushed with saline and the object is removed.
-Antibiotics are usually sent home to prevent a secondary infection, but after treatment there are no problems.
+Antibiotics are usually sent home to prevent a secondary infection, but after treatment, there are no problems.

 If it is a bacterial infection, the treatment has to be intense (sometimes every hour, at least every four or six hours) but it gets better in a few days.
 If it is a viral infection, like distemper, there are other more serious problems.
 For a fungal infection, the red eye will get better after the whole dog is treated.